hsohliyt105/sc5002-lab2/README.md

 x9: region_southwest

 <img width="1193" height="649" alt="Screenshot 2025-10-15 at 3 32 26 PM" src="https://github.com/user-attachments/assets/2fe1f8f0-9bde-47f8-a5ae-f09f815fc846" />
 The data heatmap describes the colinearity of each features.
 The features `bmi` and `region_southeast` shows mildly conlinear, where ridge model can outperform linear regression model to avoid overfitting from colinearity.
+However, the overall data heatmap indicates low multicollinearity among our features, meaning the original features don't have strong interdependencies that would benefit from Ridge regularization.

 ## Preprocessing